 TiLT Museum

-When you step inside this magical land of optical illusions, your world will turn topsy-turvy.
+When you enter this magical land of optical illusions, your world will turn topsy-turvy.
 At the TiLT Museum, you’re not just there to look at the art—you become part of the colorful, mind-bending exhibits.
 Legendary urban artist Tracy Lee Stum designed this immersive, selfie-worthy experience where you can star in your own video game, fly through the city on a hot dog, or climb the Statue of Liberty amid dynamic backdrops that will tilt your whole perspective.
 When you’re ready to return to reality, enjoy the rest of the attractions at the American Dream Mall.
-General admission tickets are $15.

 American Dream, 1 American Dream Way, East Rutherford, NJ 08003